ArinzeJeffrey-droid/Random-Algorithm-Solutions/README.md

 # Random-Algorithm-Solutions
-A repository when I'll add any algorithm challenge I come across with my solution
+A repository where I'll add any algorithm challenge I come across with my solution.